sgladkoff/goldpan-ru/docs/interpretisto.md

 If the conference has interpretation enabled, you will be able to choose your preferred language in order to filter out the users with the **Interpreter** role that are translating into that language.
 Any other audio will be reduced in volume to 30%, by default (you can change this in the Options), when the **Interpreter** is speaking.
 A green light will appear on your **Turn interpretation on/off** UI button if an **Interpreter** of the appropriate language pair is online.

-If you are a **Participant**, you will be asked to provide a username when logging in.

 You will have access to the additional materials of the conference (if any) via the **Download additional materials** button.

+You will be asked to provide a username when logging in.

 The following UI functions are available to a **Participant**: